 Lineage of Arains connects to Holy Prophet

-Mohammad Akbar Ali referred the genealogical tree of Saleem al-Raee from Mohammad Khan of Kandahar’s writing Tazkirah-tul-Ikhwan fi Dhikr Umda-tul-Bayan.
-According to this genealogical tree, the lineage of Saleem al-Raee connects to the Holy Prophet at the sixth generation.
+Mohammad Akbar Ali referred to the genealogical tree of Saleem al-Raee from Mohammad Khan of Kandahar’s writing, Tazkirah-tul-Ikhwan fi Dhikr Umda-tul-Bayan.
+According to this genealogical tree, the lineage of Saleem al-Raee traces back and connects to the Holy Prophet at the sixth generation.

-The ancestor of Arains Shaikh Habib al-Raee was a great Saint.
-Ganj Bakhsh Ali ibn Usman al-Hajveri (ra) describes about him in his famous mystic writing Kashf-ul-Mahjub.
+The ancestor of Arains, Shaikh Habib al-Raee was a great Saint.
+Shaykh Ali ibn Usman al-Hujwiri describes his exalted status in his famous mystic writing Kashf al-Mahjub.
 He said;

 Miracles of Habib al-Raee

-Habib Bin Saleem al-Raee was a shepherd and lived at the bank of river Euphrates.
+Habib ibn Saleem al-Raee was a shepherd and lived at the bank of river Euphrates.
 He liked to remain in solitude.
-A very noble man related,
+A very noble man related:

 “Once I went to him, he was offering prayer and a wolf was guarding his sheep.
-I thought I must meet that sage because I was witnessing the sign that he was a perfect Saint.
+I thought to myself that I must meet this sage as I witness signs of Sainthood in him.
 I waited a little until he completed his prayer, then I offered salutation.
 He asked me the purpose of being there.
 I replied, ‘I have come to see you.’
-He blessed me with his prayers.
-Then I enquired that how come a wolf was companion of his sheep.
-He answered that it was because of the companionship of the shepherd with Allah”.
+Then he blessed me with his prayers.
+I enquired how come a wolf is guarding your sheep.
+He answered:

 Advise of Habib al-Raee